 “I started makeup quite by accident – my sister used to model, and after doing her makeup a couple of times she introduced me to her photographer friend.
 I started testing and gradually getting a book together… I never assisted anyone, when I first started out it was very different.
 I think I tested every weekend for a year before I went to see Beverly at Streeters – she took me on and is still my agent today,” Pieroni told Wendy Rowe.

-From her first cover, the 1988 October issue of Elle, to this year’s September issue of American Vogue, Pieroni has brought her light touch to some of the industry’s most memorable covers.
-Other covers include French Vogue, Love, Vanity Fair, i-D, Another Magazine, Interview and many more.
+Some of her work has graced the covers of French Vogue, Love, Vanity Fair, i-D, Another Magazine, Interview and many more.
 Pieroni has now worked with an impressively wide variety of photographers, including Steven Klein , Tim Walker , Mario Sorrenti, Mert Alas and Marcus Piggott, David Sims and Craig McDean.

-Commercially, Pieroni is consistently called upon by the likes of Alexander McQueen, Calvin Klein , Salvatore Ferregamo, Givenchy, Versace, Balmain, Giorgio Armani and Sephora to craft the makeup looks for their campaigns.
+Commercially, Pieroni is consistently called upon by the likes of Alexander McQueen, Calvin Klein , Salvatore Ferragamo, Givenchy, Versace, Balmain, Giorgio Armani and Sephora to craft the makeup looks for their campaigns.